decaporg/decap-cms/website/content/docs/github-backend.md

 To enable basic GitHub authentication:

 1. Follow the authentication provider setup steps in the [Netlify docs](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider).
-2. Add the following lines to your Netlify CMS `config.yml` file:
+2. Add the following lines to your Decap CMS `config.yml` file:

 ```yaml
 backend: